 - WebRtcLocalIpsAllowedUrls – Manage exposure of local IP addresses by WebRTC.

 - DNSInterceptionChecksEnabled: It can be used to disable DNS interception checks.
 These checks attempt to discover whether the browser is behind a proxy that redirects unknown hostnames.

 - DefaultInsecureContentSetting: Allows users to set whether users can add exceptions to allow mixed content for specific sites.
 If you have sites that serve both secure and insecure content, then you can enable it.

-Edge team has also deprecated the NewTabPageCompanyLogo, which allowed IT to set a new tab page company logo.
+The Edge team has also deprecated the NewTabPageCompanyLogo, which allowed IT to set a new tab page company logo.
 They have also resolved two issues.
 One resolved no audio issue with the Citrix environment.
-Second where Microsoft Edge and legacy Microsoft Edge side by side experience results in broken legacy links and crashes.
+Second where Microsoft Edge and legacy Microsoft Edge side-by-side experience results in broken legacy links and crashes.